 Stop saying nasty things to people in a really nice way.
 For instance, “I don’t know how you travel so much.
 You are so amazing!
 I could never leave my kids that much.
 I would be a wreck being without them for that long.
 I mean, I guess I just love my babies too much.”

 You just look stupid.
 So, let’s just push forward in the New Year with a new attitude to just leave those comments behind us and set forth with a brand new state of mind.
 A nonjudgmental and a less critical mind!

 Facebook updates that are all peachy keen meanwhile all you do is tell everyone behind your husband’s back that you can’t stand him… maybe we should stop writing those???
-Let’s just be honest and real in 2016?!
+Let’s just be honest and real this year?!
 What say you?

 Hashtags are ok online … but let’s stop saying them in real life to one another. #prettyplease

 If you try to go into a bathroom stall, and it’s locked… don’t knock.
 Let’s just assume a) someone is in there or b) it’s out of order.
 Either way, you can’t get in.
 Don’t make me talk to you to tell you I am in there.
 Just wait.

 Ease up on your family members.
 Everyone is carrying their own burden.
 Your kids are stressed about school.
 Your spouse is worried about the house, your relationship and work.

 It’s all a lot to handle.
 Remember that when you are about to dive in for the kill.
 This is important if you want to be a decent human being.

 Don’t be a right fighter.
 I believe people should stand up for themselves.
 They should fight to work through an argument.
 They should scream until things are settled.
 (I’m Italian – there’s no other way).

 But don’t just fight to be RIGHT.
 Fight to push your relationship forward.
 Don’t fight to WIN.
 There’s no point in that.
 The earlier you learn this lesson the better.